veithen/veithen.github.io/_posts/2015-01-24-outbound-link-tracking.md

 }
 ~~~

-Note that it is safe to assume that this code will continue to work as expected even if Google decides to make changes
+It is safe to assume that this code will continue to work as expected even if Google decides to make changes
 to `analytics.js`.
 The reason is that `ga.q` is set by the `ga` function defined by the tracking code embedded in your
 site's pages and that code can't be changed unilaterally by Google.

+Note that there are at least two other ways to determine whether Google Analytics has been loaded:

-Another option is to check `ga.loaded` as described [here][6].
+*   One option is to check `ga.loaded` as described [here][6].
 Note that this doesn't appear to be documented anywhere
     in the Google Analytics documentation, although it is indeed used in a [recently added example][7].

+*   The other option is to set a global variable in a [get parameter callback][10].
+This approach leverages the fact
+    that the callback is called once the Google Analytics library has finished loading.

 Finally, if you are using [require.js][8], you may want to try an entirely different approach that I described in
 [another article][9].